Accelerating Spectral Clustering on Quantum and Analog Platforms: Results

 To numerically verify the stability of the wave equation simulated with the $\mathbf{L}_\text{sym}$ (proved in lemma~\ref{lemma:stable_symm}), we plot the wave dynamics used for clustering on the Twitter dataset in Fig.~\ref{fig:qiskitWave}.
 Here, it is easy to see that the dynamics at the second node remains bounded for all time, as should be expected in the evolution of Hamiltonian systems.
 Similar evolution plots can be generated at all nodes in the graph.
 Note that the Qiskit dynamics are not expected to match the discrete equation evolution since the governing equations for both the cases are different.

 Lastly, we test the proposed method on a synthetic network with eighty nodes and four clusters.
 The network is generated such that it contains four clusters of nodes, where the nodes within each cluster are closely connected, and the four clusters themselves have weak interaction.
 In this case, as can be seen in figure~\ref{fig:synthetic}, our method perfectly estimates the clusters with $100\%$ accuracy.
+All results can be reproduced with our codebase at \url{https://github.com/XingziXu/quantum-analog-clustering}.